 TERMS & CONDITIONS

-• For your vendor application to be considered, you must submit the following : completed application, one image of booth setup and three images of products (may be e-mailed), as well as payment.
+For your vendor application to be considered, you must submit the following : completed application, one image of booth setup, and three images of products (may be e-mailed), as well as payment.

-• The number of alike vendors will be limited.
+The number of alike vendors will be limited.
 Please give the best possible description and photos of your wares/services to help us make those determinations.

-• Booth assignments are made by the committee.
+Booth assignments are made by the committee.
 Merchants are selected with the goal of obtaining the best combination of goods and services appealing to a broad spectrum of shoppers.

-• Confirmations/rejections will be sent to vendors via e-mail.
+Confirmations/rejections will be sent to vendors via e-mail.
 Please make sure the e-mail address listed on the application is accurate.

-• Vendors who have been accepted will receive a detailed Merchant Information Packet via e-mail.
+Vendors who have been accepted will receive a detailed Merchant Information Packet via e-mail.

-• All participating vendors will be given a “Merchant Spotlight” on the Mistletoe Market Facebook page as well as listed on the event page on JLCville.org and Shopper’s Guide at the event.
-We ask that you reciprocate by sharing the event with your customer base.
+Many participating vendors will be given a “Merchant Spotlight” on the Mistletoe Market Facebook page as well as listed on the event page on JLCville.org and Shopper’s Guide at the event.
+We ask that if you are featured, that you reciprocate by sharing the event with your customer base.

-• Cancellations must be made in writing by the deadline outlined above.
+Cancellations must be made in writing by the deadline outlined above.
 Refunds will be made within 30 days of cancellation.
 Missing the cancellation deadline will result in forfeiture of fees.

-• Note tables, chairs, and electricity needed on application.
+Note tables, chairs, and electricity needed on application.

-• Any change to your request must be made by the deadlines outlined above.
+Any change to your request must be made by the deadlines outlined above.

-• Merchants who have requested electricity are allowed one 110-volt plug-in.
+Merchants who have requested electricity are allowed one 110-volt plug-in.

-• Vendor passes are required to enter the venue before doors open and after doors close.
+Vendor passes are required to enter the venue before doors open and after doors close.

-• Set up begins at 7 a.m.
+Set up begins at 7 a.m.
 You may use the front entrance to unload.
 A team of JLC members will be available to help transport your belongings to your space.

-• All spaces will be marked and labeled.
+All spaces will be marked and labeled.
 All vendors must be present by 8:30 a.m.
 Unclaimed spaces will be absorbed at this time - this will result in forfeiture of fees and exclusion from future events.
 Booths must be ready for shoppers by 9:45 a.m.

-• Displays must be professional in appearance and safe in structure.
+Displays must be professional in appearance and safe in structure.
 All tables are to be covered to the floor; vendors must provide tablecloths for own and rented tables.
 All storage and supplies must be out of sight.

-• Structures, displays, and products must not go beyond the defined dimensions.
+Structures, displays, and products must not go beyond the defined dimensions.
 This is particularly important for Junior Booths - all products must fit ON the table.

-• Merchants will maintain a staffed, clean, and orderly booth.
-Should you need to step away (e.g. a bathroom break), feel free to ask event staff (wearing a red apron) to watch your booth in your absence.
+Merchants will maintain a staffed, clean, and orderly booth.
+Should you need to step away (e.g., a bathroom break), feel free to ask event staff (wearing a red apron) to watch your booth in your absence.

-• Tear down will begin immediately after market closing at 4 p.m.
+Tear down will begin immediately after market closing at 4 p.m.
 Tear down before this time will result in exclusion from future events.

-• Merchants will leave their booth space clean upon departure.
+Merchants will leave their booth space clean upon departure.
 Failure to do so will result in exclusion from future events.

-MERCHANT INFORMATION
+MERCHANT APPLICATION

-Contact Person
+Contact Person:

-_

-Name of Business
+Name of Business:

-Phone ( )
+Phone: ( )

-Email
+E-mail:

-Mailing Address
+Mailing Address:

-City/State/Zip
+City/State/Zip:

+Website:

+Facebook Page:

-Have you previous been a vendor at MM?
+Have you previously been a vendor at Mistletoe Market?

 No

-Yes Years:
+Yes – If yes, what years? ____________________

 Are you a member of the Junior League?

-No □Yes League:
+No

+Yes – If yes, which league? __________________________________

-Category Circle ONE category that best fits your entry.
+Category – Circle ONE category that best fits your entry.

 Food/Drinks